 When walking through a home improvement store, no-one expects an item stored up high to fall on their head and cause a brain injury.
 While pushing a cart through the grocery store, you shouldn’t have to look for water on the floor that could cause you to slip, fall and break a bone.
 And if you step in a hole on someone else’s property and break your leg, you shouldn’t have to worry about paying the resulting medical bills.
 Unfortunately, these things happen.

-Claims Arising Out of Dangerous Conditions on Property
+Claims Arising Out of Dangerous Conditions on a Property

 One of the most common types of injuries we help clients with are injuries related to dangerous conditions on property, both private and public.
 Some examples include: